 The Sudden Change: Even if what is being built provides the same features, there are changes (e.g., User Experience) that will come with using a different technology stack.
 These can sometimes be enough to risk customer churn due to sudden vs. gradual change.

 The Quality In Place: In many cases, the existing product code that has been built over the years has some level of quality embedded in it and has been market-tested over the years.
 Not leveraging the pockets of quality code can be a waste.

 The Architecture: Software is a continuous process and is never really finished in an always-changing environment.
 The software architecture in a big bang style execution is often rushed, and development on top of it moves at fast speeds, which makes the ability to evolve and fine-tune the architecture incrementally difficult.
 This typically results in shortcuts and sacrificing performance and scalability.

 Companies typically embark on a big bang when they feel they are running out of time and beginning to shed customers at a faster rate.
 Even if a product is sticky and customers have built and integrated their entire world around it, there is an eventuality where enough is enough, and a decision to bite the bullet and go with a competitor may be a reality.
 This can be avoided by not postponing a transformation investment to ensure there is enough lead time to do it properly.

 It begins by carefully understanding the current and future states before starting the journey and choosing the best option based on the situation.
 There is no doubt that any modernization path is risky.
 The odds of success increase by choosing the most adequate path with the least amount of risk.

-Modernization is very possible and many companies succeed in their endeavor, but they strategically plan it, incrementally execute it and keep going at it.
-It’s a multi-year plan and execution discipline and taking into account the full picture, not just the technology stack.
+Modernization is possible, and many companies succeed in their endeavor, but they strategically plan it, incrementally execute it and keep going at it.
+It’s a multi-year plan, and execution discipline takes into account the full picture, not just the technology stack.

 About the Author